top of page

 Is it Time?

 No one knows your pet better than you and your family.
 In their own way, your pet will let you know.
 We believe it is truly unmistakable.
-Quality is measured by many things, but sadly, if any of the following are true, than the quality has diminished far enough:
+Quality is measured by many things, but sadly, if any of the following are true, then the quality has diminished far enough:

 • Decreased interest in food, especially treats or human food